 Q: You have done amazing work making travel a viable option for new grad SLP’s.
-With the CF year requirement, travel therapy has been an option not traditionally available to new grads SLP’s – Where do you see things headed in regards to remote supervision and what hurdles have to be overcome for new grad SLP’s?
+With the CF year requirement, travel therapy has been an option not traditionally available to new grad SLP’s – Where do you see things headed in regards to remote supervision, and what hurdles have to be overcome for new grad SLP’s?

 Q: I would be remiss if I didn’t ask where your favorite assignment has taken place?
 Your blog is a kaleidoscope of adventures with the feel of the endless summer –

 I think I am going to have to go with Los Angeles.
 We met our best friends there and we had so much fun and incredible adventures.
 There is just so much to do in the LA area from beach stuff to mountain activities (we snowboarded and spent time on the beach while we were there) not to mention wine country is so close and Vegas is within 4 hours!
 (Yes we went, and broke even!)